An interview with Skyland Trail Charles B. West Chief Medical Officer Raymond J. Kotwicki, MD, MPH

 Just because one study shows that something is good for diagnosis or outcomes, doesn’t make it evidence-based.
 It’s really my job as chief medical officer to determine if and when the community of psychiatric physicians believes a new therapy or technology has been adequately scrutinized and replicated by enough researchers with no vested interest in the results to be deemed a new standard of care.
 That designation can take time.
 Just because someone has the latest-and-greatest thing with bells and whistles on it doesn’t mean that it’s actually helpful or the best thing to do… although it may be the most expensive.

-Why is using evidence-based medical practices important?
+Why is using evidence-based medical practices important in mental health care?

 If I had a family member or loved one in need of a treatment facility, my number one concern would be that they use evidence-based practices.
 If you are investing your time, energy and resources in a recovery program, you should be confident that the program is offering things that research has shown to be effective.